 Trying to squeeze in last minute revision, trying to balance revision and homework.
 I understand!

-It was right in the middle of this stressful nightmare that an organisation called NCS came into my school to gather recruits and at the time I vaguely knew what it was about, as I had heard and seen a few people older students have an amazing summer because of it, but that was it!
+It was right in the middle of this stressful nightmare that an organisation called NCS came into my school to gather recruits.
+At the time, I vaguely knew what the programme was about, as I had heard and seen a few older students have an amazing summer because of it.
+But that was it!

 Phase 1- Residential Trip: We were taken away to a residential centre to have a week of pushing the limits of our comfort zones and team bonding in a series of practical and mental challenges.
 The week is a time of such excitement and leaves you prepared for the weeks to come as you bond with your teammates.
-I for example, went away to Shropshire, placed in a dorm room with meals three times a day.
-This type of programme is designed to give the graduates a sense of independence and the NCS leaders and assistants are NOT there to act like teachers, they are there to give you guidance in order for you to have the best summer you possibly can.
+I for example, went away to Shropshire, placed in a dorm room with my new found friends.
+This type of programme is designed to give the graduates a sense of independence, it’s important to recognise that the NCS leaders and assistants are NOT there to act like teachers, they are there to give you guidance in order for you to have the best summer you possibly can.
 Our activities were also pretty daring, we tried our hand at zip wire, kayaking, wild survival and even a silent disco to finish.
 I mean that in itself is a pretty awesome week, right?

 Phase 2 – University Life: During this week, we were taken to a nearby university or centre of learning to experience what university life is like.
 This means living in a shared flat in a dorm room on your own and some nights even making your own dinner!
 (Panic!)
 But again, the programme is designed to enable graduates to feel a sense of independence that they can take into the working world with them should they chose to go to university or even just skills that help prepare for full-time adulthood!
 We still took part in a wide range of activities in order to get you thinking about how the world around you works and why decisions in certain situations are made.
 We did a ton of fun activities, including mind games, a series of team building activities and even a disco.
 This is the point where we also started planning our social action project, which comes around in week 3…